Policy 154: Quick Reference Guide

 Definitions

-• RIS: Research Information System: an on-line system for recording and obtaining approvals for research proposals; has required forms to be completed prior to submission of all external grant applications to the potential funder.
+RIS: Research Information System: An on-line system for recording and obtaining approvals for research proposals; with required forms to be completed prior to submission of all external grant applications to the potential funder.

 Ethics

-University research is governed by policies and practices that ensure the protection of research participants, the researcher (faculty, student, or staff member), the university, and the public.
-These include policies on research involving humans, the use of animals, controlled goods, and hazardous materials, among others.
-All funded or unfunded research involving humans, animals, or controlled goods undertaken at Ryerson University facilities and conducted by Ryerson University faculty, students, and staff is subject to review and approval.
-Please note that research may not begin before all University approvals/certifications, institutional requirements, or governmental authorizations are obtained.
-For more information, please visit Research Ethics.
+University research is governed by policies and practices that ensure the protection of research participants, the researcher (faculty, student or staff member), the university and the public.
+These include policies on research involving humans, the use of animals, controlled goods and hazardous materials, among others.
+All funded or unfunded research involving humans, animals or controlled goods undertaken at Toronto Metropolitan University (TMU) facilities and conducted by TMU faculty, students and staff is subject to review and approval.
+Please note that research may not begin before all university approvals/certifications, institutional requirements or governmental authorizations are obtained.
+For more information, please visit the university’s Research Ethics page.

 Meaning of Signatures